A goodness-of-fit test for the functional linear model with scalar response: Abstract

 \section{Abstract}

-In this work, a goodness--of--fit test for the null hypothesis of a functional linear model with scalar response is proposed.
-The test is based on a generalization to the functional framework of a previous one, designed for the goodness--of--fit of regression models with multivariate covariates using random projections.
+In this work, a goodness-of-fit test for the null hypothesis of a functional linear model with scalar response is proposed.
+The test is based on a generalization to the functional framework of a previous one, designed for the goodness-of-fit of regression models with multivariate covariates using random projections.
 The test statistic is easy to compute using geometrical and matrix arguments, and simple to calibrate in its distribution by a wild bootstrap on the residuals.
 The finite sample properties of the test are illustrated by a simulation study for several types of basis and under different alternatives.
 Finally, the test is applied to two datasets for checking the assumption of the functional linear model and a graphical tool is introduced.
 Supplementary materials are available online.

 \begin{flushleft}